 By Guest Blogger Sarah MacReynolds, LCSW

-A new school year brings with it the opportunity to adopt new routines.
-It is a great time to evaluate what is working and what could use an intentional tune-up.
-As parents evaluate their “back to school” routines, I hear the most complaints around cell phone usage and bedtime.
+When speaking to parents, I hear the many complaints around cell phone usage and bedtime.
 One of the big questions that arises is, “should kids be allowed to use their phones in bed?”
 These issues exist in families with kids of all ages.
 In many cases, the issues are related.

 There are both physiological and emotional issues to consider regarding cell phones (or any other screens) prior to bedtime.
 Let’s start with the physiological ones.
 Screens emit blue light which stimulates the brain.
 In a nutshell, the brain processes this light like it does sunlight and then the body thinks it is time to be awake.
 This stimulation then decreases the amount of melatonin the body naturally produces.
 Melatonin is key to a good night’s sleep, as it is the hormone that tells the body to begin to prepare for sleep.
 So imagine for a moment, you have a daughter who is in bed on her phone or playing a video game.
 You let her know it is time for bed.
 She obediently turns off her device, but is unable to fall asleep.
 Since she can’t sleep, she then decides to watch one more video on You Tube, check Instagram again, or play one more game.
 This only compounds the problem.
 Not only is she stimulating instead of relaxing her brain, but she may then get into trouble for not complying with the rules.
 Sounds like the teenage version of If You Give a Mouse a Cookie.
 Remember those books?
 You may have read them to your child as part of a healthy bedtime routine.
 I am also reminded of my mom telling me as a young teenager when I begged for a later curfew that, “nothing good happens after midnight”.
 Perhaps the same could be applied to cell phones and bedtime!